b3yond/solidarityGame/CONCEPT.md

 * Give subsidies for certain jobs
 * receive taxes
 * unemployement benefits
+* legalize cryptocoin

 Security Policy:
 * Outlaw or legalize crimes
 * Outlaw or legalize technology
 * Outlaw or legalize research

+### Standard Political Parties

+Labour Party
+* Want full employment - we need to finance work places
+* Subsidize Companies (Weak)
+* Progress is not bad
+* More taxes!
+* Protests and Strikes are important

+Christian Movement
+* Technology is evil
+* Strong State, Security
+* Subsidize Companies
+* Strikes and Protests are bad

+Liberal Democrats
+* Progress is good
+* Capitalists need protection
+* Privatize everything
+* Leeegalize (Security)
+* Small State
+* Workers are not needed when we have progress
+* Don't Subsidize Companies

 ## The Game World